 Purchasing one, then two more, multitasking machining centers has transformed the way Concours Mold Inc. builds molds.

-Concours Mold Inc. (Ontario, Canada) makes it a priority to keep its machinery and equipment up to date to ensure competitiveness.
+Concours Mold Inc. (Lakeshore, Ontario, Canada) makes it a priority to keep its machinery and equipment up to date to ensure competitiveness.
 From its enterprise resource planning (ERP) system and advanced scheduling system, to its radio frequency identification (RFID) tool management system, to rigorous quality-check procedures, not to mention five-axis machining centers, the company does whatever it can to continually improve its processes.
-In fact, the company recently invested millions of dollars in new equipment, but one machine, the Unisig USC-M, has so improved Concours’ machining processes that, according to Ed Ergun, corporate sales manager, it has been a game changer.
+In fact, the company recently invested millions of dollars in new equipment, but one machine, the UNISIG USC-M, has so improved Concours’ machining processes that, according to Ed Ergun, corporate sales manager, it has been a game changer.

 Still, it is the automotive OEMs that dominate Concours’ customer list and, as anyone who has experience with serving the automotive industry knows, high quality is expected, and mold deliveries are tight.
-“As our company announcement said when we launched our third Unisig USC-M in February 2018, the USC-M series brings unmatched capabilities in a single, game-changing machine,” Mr. Ergun says.
+“As our company announcement said when we launched our third UNISIG USC-M in February 2018, the USC-M series brings unmatched capabilities in a single, game-changing machine,” Ergun says.
 “This is our tomorrow.”